mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ### Submit the MLCube

 The submission should include the URLs of all the hosted files.
-For our tutorial's MLCube:
+For the MLCube provided for the tutorial:

 - The URL to the hosted mlcube manifest file is